DawnAngel/intenta-extension-sdk/README.md

   },
 ```

 Add all the code in this background.js to your background.js file.
+If this doesn't work, look at the background.js docs inside the Publishers dashboard of dashboard.intenta.io UI (we might have forgotten to upgrade this demo code)